Army 50, Eastern Michigan 25

-Army 50, Eastern Michigan 25: Terry Baggett rushed for an academy-record 304 yards and four touchdowns as the host Black Knights ran over the Eagles.
+Army 50, Eastern Michigan 25: Terry Baggett rushed for an school-record 304 yards and four touchdowns as the host Black Knights ran over the Eagles.

 Trenton Turrentine, Larry Dixon and Matt Giachinta each added a rushing score as Army (3-4) piled up 513 yards on the ground.
-Baggett needed just 18 rushes to blow past Michael Wallace’s previous record of 269 yards.
+Baggett needed just 18 rushes to blow past Michael Wallace’s previous record of 269 yards set in 1999 and give Army its first 300-yard rusher since debuting in 1890.

 Tyler Benz completed 17-of-26 passes for 223 yards and two touchdowns for Eastern Michigan (1-5).
 Bronson Hill ran for 143 yards and a score while catching four passes for 91 yards and another touchdown as the Eagles dropped their fifth straight game.

-Note: (Updated: CHANGED: academy to “school” in lede ADDED: History in graph 2)